Low-floor tram

 A low-floor tram is a tram that has no steps between one or more entrances and part or all of the passenger cabin.
 The low-floor design improves the accessibility of the tram for the public, and also may provide larger windows and more airspace.

-A low-floor tram allows accessible level access from curb level platforms.
-Level access can also be achieved either by using a high-floor vehicle serving high-platform stops.
+An accessible platform-level floor in a tram can be achieved either by using a high-floor vehicle serving high-platform tram stops, or with a true low-floor vehicle interfacing with curb level stops.

 Currently both types are in use, depending on the station platform infrastructure in existing rail systems.
-Some systems may make use of former railway alignments where use of existing high platforms is desirable, while others, particularly new systems, may not have the space to site high-level platforms in urban centres.
+Some systems may make use of former railway alignments where use of existing high platforms is desirable, while others, particularly new systems, may not have the space to site high-level stops in urban centres.

 Low-floor tram configurations

 Entry door of a low-floor tram, with "roll-in" level floor accessibility.

 Entry door of a high-floor tram.
 Steps are visible just inside the door.

 Trams traditionally had high floors, and articulated tram designs evolved with low-floor centre sections.
 Examples of this design are Amsterdam 11G/12G-trams and the Kusttrams in Belgium.

+Arrangement of essential components in a high-floor tram and a low-floor one.

 The most common design of 100% low floor vehicles is the multi-articulated design.
 This uses short carbody sections for the wheels with longer sections between them.
 Examples of this are the Alstom Citadis and Combino.
 A different design was developed by MAN.
 In 1990 the GT6N was the first 100% low-floor tram.
 These trams are found in ten German cities (such as Bremen and Munich) and in the Swedish city Norrköping.
 Other designs are only partially low floor, with high floors over the bogies at the outer ends and single axle bogies under the low-floor centre section.
 North American light rail type vehicles frequently have a similar configuration but with a centre bogie designed to accommodate a low floor situated under a short centre section.

 In Vienna, Ultra Low Floor (ULF) Trams can "kneel" at the curbside, reducing the height from the road to only 180 mm.